 Forethought about compressor installation location can prevent some problems, can assist in the more efficient use of that compressor, and will probably save you some significant operating and maintenance dollars over time.

 Here are some tips on how to make your compressors installation work for, and not against, you.

 I recall a customer seeing a demo.
 We had the compressor on their desk, running.
-They did not know it was on, and it was not until the air compressor unloaded that they realized that we had been having a normal-decibel-level conversation with an air compressor running right beside us.
+They did not know it was on, and it was not until the air compressor unloaded that they realized that we had been having a normal decibel-level conversation with an air compressor running right beside us.

-Most industrial and the low cost DIY air compressors generate headache producing, eardrum thumping - and possibly ear damaging - noise.
+Many air compressors generate headache producing, eardrum thumping - and possibly ear damaging - noise.
 It is not good for you and certainly not good for the staff that have to put up with it.
 Read up a bit on how incessant noise negatively affects work output and quality.
 You'll be glad you did, and perhaps motivated to engender a quieter working environment.